 I want to adopt an animal from Rochester Animal Services.
 What do I do?

-Come down to the shelter, visit with the animals, talk to Animal Care Technicians, ask questions, discuss with your family or housemates.
+Come down to the shelter, visit with the animals, talk with Animal Care Technicians and volunteers, ask questions, discuss with your family or housemates.
 Do not make an impulsive decision.
 Before adopting an animal into your home, we will ask you to fill out some paperwork and answer a few questions.
-You will be asked for proof of identity and also for veterinary references.
-This process helps us to ensure the wellbeing of the animal you wish to adopt and to ensure the same for any pets that you may already have at home.
-After visiting with the animal that you are interested in, you will have a counseling session with a staff member who will inform you of the history, any special needs, and food and exercise requirements.
+You will be asked for proof of identity.
+After visiting with the animal that you are interested in, you will have a counseling session with a staff member who will inform you of the history, any special needs, food and exercise requirements, wellness, and legal responsibilities for pet owners.
 Feel free to ask questions about spaying or neutering, house training, obedience training, controlling fleas and ticks, and anything else of interest.
 You will be asked to sign an adoption contract and to pay the appropriate fees.
+This process helps us to ensure the wellbeing of the animal you wish to adopt and to ensure the same for any pets that you may already have at home.

 What is the waiting list for adoptions and how does that work?

 If an animal is impounded as a stray, it must be held for five full days (or ten for identified animals) before it can be adopted out.
 This holding period allows a reasonable period of time for a potential owner to come forward and reclaim the animal.
 During those 5- 10 days, the animal may be placed in an adoption room at the shelter, have its photo posted on the website, and be available for viewing and visitations by the public.
-Any interested parties may be added to a waiting list after completing a successful visitation with the animal.
-Interested parties may be added to a waiting list after completing a successful visitation with the animal.
+Up to five (5) interested parties may be added to a waiting list after completing a successful visitation with the animal.
 We use the waiting list to determine the order in which we will review applications for adoption.
-All individuals on the waiting list must be present to be considered for the adoption.
+All individuals on the waiting list must be present to be considered for the adoption at the designated time.
 If the first person on the list is not present, we proceed to the second person on the list and so on.